-The ethnographic expedition of S. An-ski (Salomon Rapoport, 1863–1920) came to Kremenets during the first two seasons of the expedition (1912 and 1913).
-We can learn a lot about the course of the visit of July 1912, thanks to its description in the Memorial Book of Kremenets.
+The ethnographic expedition led by S. An-ski (Shlomo Zanvel Rapoport, 1863–1920) visited Kremenets during its first two seasons (1912 and 1913).
+The visit of July 1912 is fairly well recorded and was later included in the Memorial Book of Kremenets.

-While in Kremenets, the team under the leadership of An-ski was able to record unique Hasidic nigunim (folk songs), write down a lot of local stories and acquire two copper lanterns from the synagogue for the museum in St. Petersburg.
+During their stay in Kremenets, An-ski’s team managed to record some unique Hasidic nigunim (tunes), to write down local tales, and to obtain two copper lanterns from the synagogue for the museum in St. Petersburg.

-Only one synagogue has survived to modern times, located at the end of Dubyenska Street.
-Completely rebuilt after the war, today it serves as a bus station.
+The only synagogue building that has survived is the one at the end of Dubienska St. Thoroughly rebuilt after the war, it now serves as a bus station.

 The time of changes

-Since the 1920s, the Jews of Kremenets began to leave in an organized way for Palestine.
-Preliminary preparations took place in the village of Verba (now in the Rivne oblast), where a kibbutz was set up – a settlement striving to live according to new rules.
-Residents of the kibbutz learned Hebrew and professions which could be useful in Israel, but also, according to the accounts of witnesses, they sang a lot.
+In the 1920s, the Jews of Kremenets began to leave for Palestine in an organised way.
+First preparations took place in the village of Verba (currently in Rivne Oblast), where a kibbutz was set up – a settlement whose inhabitants were trained to live in harsh conditions of an agricultural settlement.
+They learnt Hebrew and the kinds of work that could be useful in Israel; they were also learning Hebrew songs.

 World War II and the Holocaust

-In September 1939, Kremenets was occupied by the Red Army.
-The city was flooded with Jewish refugees from the parts of Poland occupied by the Germans.
-In the spring of 1940, the authorities obliged the refugees to register and inform about the wish to stay in the Soviet Union or to return to Poland.
-Those who decided to return were unexpectedly visited at night by the NKVD.
-Whole families were put on trains and deported to Siberia.
-All Jewish parties, movements and even theatre performances were banned.
-Only the cinema remained open, but it screened Soviet films exclusively.
-In the local prison, the NKVD murdered 100–150 inmates, both Ukrainians and Poles.
-The Germans entered the town on 2 July 1941.
-At that time, over 8.5 thousand Jews lived in Kremenets.
-The next day, there was a pogrom of Jews, organized with the participation of the local Ukrainian nationalists, during which at least 130 Jews were killed.
-On 23 July 1941, The Germans carried out a mass execution of the Jewish intelligentsia, and on 28 July thet arrested the Polish and the Ukrainian intelligentsia.
-On 1 March 1942, a ghetto was established in the city center.
-Many people died there of starvation.
-On 10 August 1942, The Germans began the liquidation of the ghetto; on that day, they shot approx. 5 thousand people.
-According to various souces, a group of armed Jewish youth resisted the Nazis.
-The ghetto was set on fire, and people led out and shot near the tobacco factory.
-To this day, no one knows who set fire to the ghetto – the Jews in self-defense or the Germans to force the Jews to leave the shelters.
-The fire destroyed the historic part of the city.
-There were only 14 survivors from the ghetto.
+In September 1939, Kremenets was captured by the Red Army.
+Waves of Jewish refugees from the German occupied part of Poland arrived.
+In the spring of 1940, the authorities required that the refugees either register and declare their intention to remain in the Soviet Union or to return to Poland.
+Those who decided to return were unexpectedly visited by the NKVD at night.
+Whole families were loaded on trains and deported to Siberia.
+Meanwhile, all Jewish parties and movements were banned, including even a theatre troupe.
+Only the cinema continued to function and only Soviet films were shown.
+The NKVD murdered 100–150 Ukrainian and Polish inmates in the local prison.
+Then the Germans entered the town on July 2, 1941; more than 8,500 Jews lived in Kremenets at that time.
+On the following day, a pogrom against the Jewish population took place, organised with the help of local Ukrainian collaborators, in which at least 130 Jews were killed.
+On July 23, 1941, the Germans carried out a mass execution of the Jewish intelligentsia; members of the Polish and Ukrainian intelligentsia were arrested on 28 July.
+On 1 March 1942, a ghetto was established in the centre of the town.
+Many people died of hunger there.
+On August 10, 1942, the Germans began the liquidation of the ghetto: 5,000 people were shot that day.
+According to various accounts, a group of armed Jewish young people put up resistance.
+The ghetto was put on fire; the people were marched out and shot near the tobacco factory.
+To this day, it is not known who set fire to the ghetto: the Jews in self-defence, or the Germans in order to force the Jews out of their hiding places.
+The old part of the town burnt down.
+Only 14 people from the entire ghetto survived.

-A violinist Isaac Stern (1920–2001) left Kremenets for the USA with his family as a one-year-old child; his violin can be heard in a Hollywood movie from 1971, Fiddler on the Roof, which won many film awards, including 3 Oscars and 2 Golden Globes.
+The violinist Isaac Stern (1920–2001), left Kremenets with his family as a child, emigrating to the USA.
+It is his violin that can be heard in the Fiddler on the Roof, the 1971 Hollywood musical that won three Oscars and two Golden Globes.